Someone Loves You Honey: Lutricia McNeal version

-American singer Lutricia McNeal released a version of "Someone Loves You Honey" in 1998.
+American singer Lutricia McNeal released a version of "Someone Loves You Honey" on 14 September 1998.
 It served as the fifth single from her debut album, My Side of Town (1997).
 The song peaked within the top 10 in Hungary and the United Kingdom and within the top 20 in Austria and Norway.

 Music video

 The music video for "Someone Loves You Honey" was directed by Stuart Gosling.
 It first aired in September 1998.
 Gosling also directed the videos for "My Side of Town" and "Stranded".